zbicin/zbicin.github.io/source/_posts/ngh-you-want-to-know-this-command.md

 tags: Angular
 ---

-# ngh - you want to know this command

 Back in the days there was a command in the [Angular CLI](https://cli.angular.io/) named `ng ghpages`.
 It was intended to provide a trival way of publishing the application generated with `ng`.
 It was building the project, grabbing the contents of the `dist` directory and pushing them to the `gh-pages` branch of the repository.
 Then, the application was available online at `<USERNAME>.github.io/<REPOSITORY NAME>`.

 Because of unknown reasons (ok, [not so uknown](https://github.com/angular/angular-cli/pull/4385#issuecomment-280979569)) it got removed from the Angular CLI: